The River Of No Return

 I have known and loved this wilderness ecosystem since I was 16 years old… all the way back in 1971.
 I have traveled the region well, and personally witnessed the changes… many unknown to more recent visitors, or conveniently forgotten by some who have been in these mountains for decades.
 The depth of my heartbreak, over what I am witnessing here, knows no bounds.

 The following are recent videos showcasing the Frank Church Wilderness… please pay attention to the condition of the forest in the background… it is beyond tragic.
 I could not watch these without weeping… even though the focus is not on the condition of the forest.
 In the background one can see, all too well, the magnitude of the devastation that is occurring in this massive wilderness.
-Although the producers of the first video did a good job of not focusing on the destruction, the second video (now deleted from YouTube by its copyright owners Nature @ PBS, but can still be found at http://www.pbs.org/wnet/nature/river-of-no-return-introduction/7618/) portrays a more honest representation of the condition of the forest and, if you want to get to the heart of the matter, you should watch it first.
+Although the producers of the first video did a good job of not focusing on the destruction, the second video (now deleted from YouTube by its copyright owners Nature @ PBS, but can still be found at http://www.pbs.org/wnet/nature/river-of-no-return-introduction/7618/) gives a more comprehensive picture of the condition of the forest.
 Both films tend to minimize the impact on the overall ecosystems and the stunning magnitude of the acreage burned here over the past decade… but are well worth watching, if for no other reason than to gain an appreciation of what is being lost.
+The third video, a compressed road-trip through a small corner of the Wilderness, by YouTuber Curtis Cook, gives rapid fire views of current forest conditions.
 When will humanity open it’s eyes and come to it’s senses?
 Please, God, let it be in time…

 River Of No Return documentaries: